Dr. Giuseppe Ciccolini is a Researcher at the University of Milan.

 He is currently involved in the ERC-funded project DESPO “Deindustrializing Societies and the Political Consequences” (Principal Investigator: Prof. Anne-Marie Jeannet), which investigates how manufacturing decline has reconfigured the way that citizens participate in politics and vote.

-Giuseppe Ciccolini is a doctoral researcher in the Department of Political and Social Sciences (SPS) at the European University Institute (EUI).
-He holds a two-year MRes in Political science from Sciences Po (Paris), a MA in European studies from Sciences Po Strasbourg and a BA in Political and social sciences from University of Bologna.
+He holds a PhD in Political and Social Sciences from the European University Institute (EUI), a two-year MRes in Political Science from Sciences Po (Paris), a MA in European Studies from Sciences Po Strasbourg, and a BA in Political and Social Sciences from the University of Bologna.

-His main research interests are comparative politics, political behaviour and social inequality.
-He is currently working on a PhD dissertation about the relation between socio-economic inequalities and electoral behaviour in Europe, under the supervision of Prof. Juho Härkönen (EUI), Prof. Ellen Immergut (EUI) and Prof. Nonna Mayer (Sciences Po).
-His project is funded by a four-year scholarship from the EUI and the French Ministry of National Education.
+His PhD dissertation studies the relation between socio-economic inequalities and electoral behavior in Europe, under the supervision of Prof. Juho Härkönen (EUI) and Prof. Nonna Mayer (Sciences Po).
+His project is funded by a four-year competitive grant from the EUI, which the European Commission supports through the EU budget.

 Native Italian speaker, he is fluent in English and French.
 He has a working and conversational knowledge of Spanish, as well as a basic knowledge of Russian.